 Part of what we touched on in the last post was the observation that our personal damage – our own brokenness – skews our perceptions of reality in false directions.
 It would therefore be wise to seek healing in order to limit our biases.

 I’m going to be blunt – not long ago I thought that was a ridiculous idea.
 Dumb, even.
-Sure, I accepted that I had prejudices in certain directions, but I thought it was crazy to suggest that my emotions could so color my rationality as to ultimately lead me to false conclusions.
+Sure, I accepted that I had some prejudices, but I thought it was crazy to suggest that my emotions could so color my rationality as to ultimately lead me to false conclusions.

 Well.
 It would seem life has since shown me otherwise.
 I want to share one of several small, personal stories demonstrating as much.

 First, a small bit of background.
 About three years ago I was going through a rough patch.
 I won’t share all the details, but it was a rock-bottom moment for me: my choices and behavior had – within the previous four or five years – completely destroyed my self-image and goals; I had a beautiful baby girl but my relationship with her mother had just disintegrated; and I lost the job I hated but was nonetheless my source of income.

 At the point where this particular story begins, I had already reached the bottom of this drop and was on the mend.
 I’d started to come to terms in my heart with the head knowledge that I actually had real problems.
 Good friends and a good community were slowly helping to heal some of those wounds and issues.

 But I was having some minor issues with the church I had begun attending and had been one of the major sources of my healing.
 It really was ticky-tack stuff, and it wasn’t affecting whether I was going to stay there or not.